 For example, a real estate agent might be currently serving one large city and want to break into two nearby cities.
 On another hand, a tech company with a significant presence in North America could aim to build a strong presence in Europe.

-The great part is that this is completely up to you; one size doesn’t fit all.
+The scope of the territory is completely up to you; one size doesn’t fit all.

 Once you identify the sales territory you want to break into, roll up your sleeves to research and define these specifics:

-- Ideal prospect.
-This might be identical to your current ideal prospect, but not necessarily as factors like language, culture, lifestyle and economy in the new territory might make the ideal prospect different than in your current territory.
+Ideal prospect.
+This might be identical to your current customer profile, but factors like language, culture, lifestyle and economy in the new territory might mean a different ideal prospect.

-- Serviceable obtainable market (SOM).
-SOM is the realistic fraction of your serviceable addressable market as it takes into account competitors you’re up against.
+Serviceable obtainable market (SOM).
+SOM is the realistic fraction of your serviceable addressable market you can capture (it takes into account competitors you’re up against).

-- Territory quality.
-If any of your current or past customers happen to already be in the sales territory you’re breaking into, analyze their buying cycles, sales conversations and other details to learn what worked well in that territory.
+Territory quality.
+If any of your current or past customers happen to already be in the sales territory you’re breaking into, analyze their buying cycles, sales conversations, type of products, pricing and other details to learn what worked well in that territory.

 Without a plan, you might waste time and budget.
 A strategic plan will help you maximize the impact of every rep and resource you have, and allow you to tweak your approach early if you notice the need for it.